 There are many educational resources and websites available that are fun, safe, and helpful in teaching your kids.
 Here is a list of the ones that I have used to kind of mix up the learning environment with my kids while they are at home for school.

 Do you also have any advice that you could share?
-Please feel free to add to my list, or ask your questions or concerns in our FORUM section.
+Please feel free to add to my list, or ask your questions or concerns.
 I would be happy to help you!

 Affiliate links – This post may contain affiliate links, which means I receive a small commission at no extra cost to you if you make a purchase using this link.

 FREE EDUCATIONAL PROGRAMS AND RESOURCES

 “Free educational programs and resources available to help with your kids!”

 Many times as parents we are not aware of the many resources available to us in our own backyards.
 When I had my first child, we only consulted the pediatrician for anything that she knew of or recommended to us.

 It was not until later on while he was in daycare that the principal recommended a local government-sponsored children screening program that was available for anyone who wanted to have an idea about their child’s developmental growth.
 This opened the door to so much information about the many free resources that were available to families at whatever stage in your child’s development that was needed.

 If there were any developmental delays found in your child, you could get free access to tutoring, speech sessions, behavioral training, etc. They also offered many free programs and resources to help with anything you needed, even if your child was doing great and another plus is that it does not depend on your income.